washedszn/stream-counter-overlay/README.md

 # Stream counter overlay
-Keep track of wins and losses though your stream deck
+Keep track of wins and losses though your stream deck with 1 txt file.

 ## Setup